hannahdesmond/mastery-curriculum/chapter8/README.md

 ## Using hashes to control the flow of information

 One major value of a hash is that it can be used to refactor a conditional: especially if that conditional is getting too long.
-Here's an example program, which berates you if you curse at it:
+Here's an example procedure.
+The object running this procedure berates you if you curse at it:

 ```eval-ruby
 curse = "dang"